James-KAY1/Challenge_2_-Loan_Qualitfer_Application/README.md

     return credit_score, debt, income, loan_amount, home_value
 ```

-C- Afterwards using a filtering Algorithm to get a list of Bank loans that the loan applicants are qualified for based on their financial informtion and the banks requirements:
+C- Afterwards a filtering Algorithm will run to get a list of Bank loans that the loan applicants are qualified for based on the banks requirements compared against their financial informtion:

 ```python